11ume/kable/docs/getting_started.md

 <br>

-To understand that other magic 🧙 things are happening see:
+To understand that other magic 🧙 things are happening under the hood see:

 <br>